RekhaSunil/CustomerAPI/README.md

 There are mainly 3 get methods used in Web API for different operations.

 The return type of each methods are RetDataTable which consists of a DataTable, Status value and ErrorDescription.

+Created a return type with the above mentioned values.

 1. RetDataTable GetTransactions()